 Biography

 Dr. Kate McCalmont received a Bachelor of Arts in Biology from Bowdoin College in Brunswick, Maine in 2004.
-She then moved to New Mexico and was teaching 8th grade math in Gallup.
+She then moved to New Mexico and taught 8th grade math in Gallup as a Teach for America Corps Member from 2004-2007.
 While teaching, she received a Master of Arts in Teaching degree from Western New Mexico University in 2007.
-Dr. McCalmont did public health research on the Navajo Nation and then attended the University of New Mexico School of Medicine.
+Dr. McCalmont did public health research on the Navajo Nation with Johns Hopkins Center for American Indian Health, and then attended the University of New Mexico School of Medicine.
 She earned her Doctor of Medicine degree in 2012 from UNM SOM.
 Dr. McCalmont attended the University of New Mexico Family Medicine residency from 2012 to 2015, and then joined the faculty in the Department of Family and Community Medicine.

 Personal Statement